 FUSE is a legendary club which was founded back in 1994.
 It was the first club in Belgium to feature international DJs and live techno shows.
 The club is even known over the border for its impressive programme, which is varied and up-to-date and a veritable showcase of the latest musical trends.

-Since the beginning of 2018, Brussels is one new nightclub and multipurpose project space richer and it's hard to imagine the city's nightlife without it.
+Since early 2018, Brussels is one new nightclub and multipurpose space richer and it's hard to imagine the city's nightlife without it.
 C12 lies hidden beneath Brussels' Central Station in what used to be known as the Horta Gallery.
 At the helm is ‘Deep in House’, a techno collective that is well established on the clubbing scene.
 As well as steamy house and techno parties, there's space for concerts, exhibitions and performances.
 C12 is a freespace where freedom, diversity, creativity and alternative culture are protected and celebrated.
 An absolute must.

 Situated at 32 Avenue Louise in Brussels, this trendy club is a place where music lovers come together.
 Leather chesterfield sofas, table football, neon lights and a pinball machine contribute to a unique decor.
 The 'Bloody' reaches out to a cosmopolitan audience that enjoys emerging hip hop and house music.
 In the past 3 years they have welcomed artists like DJ Snake, Future, Diplo, Travis Scott, Tory Lanez, PNL, Martin Solveig…